|

 comrades safe," said Valandil, grinning.

-Orodreth laughedthen he suddenly held up his hand, listening
+Suddenly, he held up his hand, listening hard, "Hear that?"

 Valandil nodded.
 "Something in the undergrowth."

-Both elves silently nocked an arrow and peered down through the
+Both elves silently nocked an arrow and, peering down through

-branches.
 An orc emerged into the clearing beneath the tree.
-Both
+Both elves

-elves instantly loosed their arrows and the orc fellto be
+instantly loosed their arrows, and the orc fellto be immediately

-The two elves soon fell into a steady rhythm, shooting each orc
+The pair soon fell into a steady rhythm, shooting each orc as

 Cautiously, Nolofinwë entered the castle keep.